-Accomplished experts from across the education community.
+Accomplished experts from across the education community

 The highly qualified, dedicated Quaver staff creates and maintains our curriculum, all overseen by our content department.
 This department works extensively with accomplished educators from various all disciplines and with an Advisory Council of experts.
 We do not outsource curriculum writing to others, but work collaboratively with these experts to continually refine our offerings to educators on the front lines of education.
 Read on to find the names of content contributors and consultants involved in the creation and review of QSEL.

-Dr. Jackie Shepherd, DMA
+Dr. Jackie Shephard, DMA

-During her 32-year career in public education, Dr. Shepherd has focused on helping students cope with emotional and behavioral issues, using music as a tool to strengthen those skills in many environments.
+During her 32-year career in public education, Dr. Shephard has focused on helping students cope with emotional and behavioral issues, using music as a tool to strengthen those skills in many environments.
 She received her BA in Psychology and MA in Elementary Education from Austin College, followed by an MA in Music Education from Stephen F. Austin State University and a DMA in Music Education from Boston University.
-Today, Dr. Shepherd continues her work as Adjunct Professor of Music Education at Stephen F. Austin, Music Specialist at The Little School of Keystone in San Antonio, Texas.
+Today, Dr. Shephard continues her work as Adjunct Professor of Music Education at Stephen F. Austin, Music Specialist at The Little School of Keystone in San Antonio, Texas.

 Mr. Graham Hepburn